Lesly-Gonzalez/CSC120-A6/reflection.md

 I enjoyed using inheritance in this assigment.
 In a way it helps keep my code more organized because I do not need to re write parts that are repetitive (all the building had a name, address and number of floors.)

 I would advice them to carefully read the instructions.
 I initially felt overwhelmed about the amount of work we would need do for this assignment.
-Once I decided to start, I decided to approach it piece by piece, following the instructions from the README file.
+Once I decided to start, I approaced it piece by piece, following the instructions from the README file.